 A senior living management company can opt to hire more part-time workers.
 It can help them meet the needs of the residents.
 But this type of worker presents a challenge when it comes to managing them and keeping them engaged.

-Here are some tips in managing hourly employees in senior living facilities.
+Here are some tips for managing hourly employees in senior living facilities.

 Keep Steady Schedules But Allow for Flexibility

 Scheduling is one of the hardest parts of managing full-time employees.
 It’s more challenging when you also have hourly workers to consider.
 Part-time workers want a flexible schedule for many reasons.
 Most hourly workers are very young.
 They’re either students or those still on the fence about their career options.
 Some are parents or family caretakers.

 Management should take steps to develop consistent schedules for all their staff.
 It will give hourly workers the chance to adjust their own timetable.
 It also prevents incessant days off and ensures all residents are being cared for well.
 You can use the following strategies:

 - Use individualized schedules to accommodate every employee’s need.

 - Create and release schedules weeks in advance.
 This will prevent conflicts with the worker’s activities.
 Use a combination of mobile technology and scheduling software to achieve this.